-The Institute for Baseball Studies and the Baseball Reliquary are pleased to announce that Scarlett Del Giudice is the recipient of the 2018 Paul Dickson Prize.
-The formal announcement was made at the Whittier College Honors Convocation on Friday, April 27, 2018, and the certificate and cash prize of $200 were presented to Scarlett at the Institute for Baseball Studies on Friday, May 4, 2018.
+The Institute for Baseball Studies and the Baseball Reliquary are pleased to announce that Alexandra Russell and Athena Zecha are co-recipients of the 2019 Paul Dickson Prize.
+A certificate and cash prize of $150 were formally presented to Alexandra and Athena at the Whittier College Honors Convocation on Friday, April 26, 2019.
 The prize was established in 2016 to encourage and foster student usage of the research materials at the Institute for Baseball Studies, and is named after the renowned author and historian Paul Dickson, whose papers form the centerpiece research collection at the Institute.

-Students enrolled at Whittier College are invited to submit an original work or to participate in a project inspired by or utilizing the resources found in the Institute for Baseball Studies.
+Students enrolled at Whittier College are invited to submit an original work inspired by or utilizing the resources found in the Institute for Baseball Studies.
 The work can be scholarly or creative in nature, for example, a research paper, a poem or short story, an artwork, a photograph, a musical piece, and so forth.
-The recipient of the cash prize, which is presented each spring, is selected by the directors of the Institute for Baseball Studies.
+The recipient of the cash prize, which is presented annually in the spring at the Honors Convocation for students at Whittier College, is selected by the directors of the Institute for Baseball Studies.

 For further information on the Paul Dickson Prize, contact Institute for Baseball Studies Co-Director Joe Price at email@example.com or (562) 907-4803.